joana-de-angeles/moviedb/README.md

-# 🎬 MoviedbAngular
+# 🎬 Moviedb Angular

-Welcome to **MoviedbAngular**!
+Welcome to **moviedb**!
 This project is a movie and TV series catalog application built using Angular, TypeScript, and the REST API from [The Movie Database (TMDb)](https://www.themoviedb.org/documentation/api).
 The application allows users to browse, search, and view details of various movies and TV series.

 ## 📖 Introduction

-**MoviedbAngular** is an Angular application that serves as a catalog for movies and TV series.
+**moviedb** is an Angular application that serves as a catalog for movies and TV series.
 It fetches data from The Movie Database (TMDb) API and displays it in a user-friendly interface.
 Users can explore trending movies, search for their favorite titles, and view detailed information about each movie or TV show.

 ## ✨ Features